Mahmoud-Selim/Challenges/Labyrinth/README.md

 ### get started

-1. clone the repository & cd in the labyrinth folder
+1. clone the repository & cd in the Challenges/labyrinth direcoty.

-`git clone https://github.com/Mahmoud-Selim/Challenges.git && cd Labyrinth`
+`git clone https://github.com/Mahmoud-Selim/Challenges.git && cd Challenges/Labyrinth`

 2. make a build directory and build the project